uploadcare/uploadcare-ruby/README.md

 #### Conversion

 ##### Video

-Uploadcare can encode video files from all popular formats, adjust their quality, format and dimensions, cut out a video fragment, and generate thumbnails via [REST API](https://uploadcare.com/api-refs/rest-api/v0.6.0/).

 After each video file upload you obtain a file identifier in UUID format.
 Then you can use this file identifier to convert your video in multiple ways: